unloggedio/unlogged-spring-maven-demo/README.md

-# Springboot Mega Application
+# Springboot Mega Application (Maven)

-This application tries to use every spring 3rd party integration available
+This application tries to use every spring 3rd party integration available with a maven spring project as it's base.

 This project meant to be a playground for testing Unlogged SDK and Plugin.